 Objective 2: To provide HIV prevention program among FSW and MSM/TG

-The prevention program for both FSW and MSM/TG consists of peer‐led interventions, Drop in Centers (DIC), HIV and Sexually Transmitted Infections (STI) testing and counselling as well as referral to antiretroviral treatment (ART) through civil society SRs.
+The prevention program for both FSW and MSM/TG consists of peer-led interventions, Drop in Centers (DIC), HIV and Sexually Transmitted Infections (STI) testing and counselling as well as referral to antiretroviral treatment (ART) through civil society SRs.
 The package of services under this funding request has a varied outreach strategy (Annex 37) and the DICs are not included.
 Hence the prevention package includes consists of peer outreach providing BCC, screening of STI and for one year STI treatment, referral to HIV Counselling and testing as well as active referral to ART.
 The current outreach approach is that the select CSO SRs will recruit the key population (FSW, MSM or TG) as peer mobilizers to encourage BCC counselling and tested and to ensure that the clients know their results.
 HIV positive cases get referred to case management teams from the CSO for active referral and linkage to ART clinics.
-The case management team continue to monitor the clients for six months up to one year to provide psychosocial support, and to ensure they adhered to treatment until they are virally suppressed.
+The case management team continues to monitor the clients for six months up to one year to provide psychosocial support, and to ensure they adhered to treatment until they are virally suppressed.
 (Annex 37)

 Female Sex Workers: Five provinces out of the current 7 will continue the prevention program and will cover all 100% of the need in these provinces and 64% percent of the national need.